Q: What is the security policy at the ballpark?

 Q: How do I get a player or QuackerJack to appear at my event?

-A: Please fill out an Appearance Request Form, which can be found HERE, to potentially schedule a player or mascot appearance at your event.
-The form may be submitted via fax at (631) 940-3800 or by mail at 3 Court House Drive, Central Islip, NY 11722, Attn: Long Island Ducks Appearances.
-Requests should be completed and returned ASAP in order ensure best chance at availability.
-Once the form has been received, we will check the date/time and contact you with further information if the request can be granted.
+A: Please email Gabrielle Hernandez, Ducks Community Relations Coordinator, at [email protected] to potentially schedule a player or mascot appearance at your event.
+Requests should be submitted well in advance of your event in order ensure best chance at availability.
+Once the request has been received, we will check the date/time and contact you with further information if the request can be granted.